Important Battles — Set 1

 Correct Answer: C. 1764

-The Battle of Buxar was fought in 1764 between the British and a combined force of Mir Qasim, Shuja-ud-Daulah, and Shah Alam II.
-The British victory led to the Treaty of Allahabad in 1765.
-This agreement granted the East India Company the Diwani rights (revenue collection) of Bengal, Bihar, and Odisha.
+• **1764** = The Battle of Buxar was fought between the British and a combined force of Mir Qasim, Shuja-ud-Daulah, and Shah Alam II. • **1764** — The British victory led to the Treaty of Allahabad in 1765, granting the East India Company Diwani rights over Bengal, Bihar, and Odisha. • 💡 Wrong-option analysis: [1757]: The Battle of Plassey, which marked the beginning of British dominance, occurred in this year; [1761]: The Third Battle of Panipat was fought in this year; [1775]: This year marks the beginning of the First Anglo-Maratha War.

 The Battle of Haldighati in 1576 was fought between Maharana Pratap and the forces of which Mughal Emperor?